Low-frequency electromagnetic compatibility: Effect

 The ratio of harmonic weight to the fundamental frequency in the LF EMC range also grew, leading to increased harmonic pollution, which disturbs the quality of power delivered to consumers, and disturbances to the informational and telecommunication systems nearby.

 The impact of the LF EMC was determined to have serious effects on all electrical connections and devices.
 The diagnosis of supraharmonics-related problems based on the effects on electrical equipment was researched by Sakar et al. The propagation of LF harmonics through LV and MV grids leads to interference with the elements for power delivery and end-user equipment, e.g., light flicker, aging of capacitors and cable terminations, audible noise and interruption of electric vehicle charging.
 As such incidents happen more often, the need for guidelines that facilitate the diagnosis of these problems arises.
 Different features of the LF distortion were shown to be responsible for different interferences.
 These problems were organized in problem specific flow charts for audible noise, cable terminations failure, unwanted tripping due to residual current devices, and flicker.

 On power converters, the LF harmonics were shown to generate in turn a series of EMC pollution problems.
 Interharmonics are one of the heaviest polluters in this interaction.
 Though the study was done on LED converters and low voltages, the impact on high voltage applications such as railway traction can have an amplified detrimental effect.

 Directions of development

-There are a lot of challenges to be considered in this relatively new field.
+Many challenges need to be considered in this relatively new field.
 A series of studies have already been published, but the professional community still has not solved some very important challenges in the low frequency domain of EMC and PQ.
 The Institute of Electrical and Electronics Engineers has already formed a technical committee to work on these issues, starting with the standardization issues.